 On the contrary, all successful businesspeople (regardless of industry) cultivate the discipline required to run a profitable business – whether it’s from the start or they acquire it from the “school of hard knocks” as they go.

 So, the important insight regarding Reason #2 is that if you’re not thinking of how to make a profit, you’re not going to make it at all.
 Many a brilliant chiropractor has failed because he or she couldn’t master the business.
 Just look at your chiropractic schooling – many of them were your professors.
 Profit, therefore, is a fundamentally the more practical guideline.
 Sure it’s not as exciting as the “build it and they will come” type mantra, but this type of ballyhoo sells seminar seats, not services.

 Your business decisions are ultimately bound by the rule of profit – like it or not.

 In this way, Control and Profit are two stars by which you can steer your rowboat.
 Generally, I’ve found that “Control” is pitched by creative people who have clawed their way out of the rat race and made it work.
 “Profit” is pitched by entrepreneurs and business people who see work as a means to an end – not an end in itself.
 The ironic part is that this is the very thing that motivated many of the creative types to go into business in the first place.

-In Secrets of the $1,250 Per Hour Chiropractic Practice I talk in detail about one of the fundamentally most important concepts you need to understand to succeed in practice.
-It is simply this:
+One of the fundamentally most important concepts you need to understand to succeed in practice is simply this: